-Welp, it is January 26th yet again.
-My Mom’s memorial.
+Today marks my Mom’s memorial.
 It has been 8 years today and each year I can’t even wrap my mind around the fact that another year has passed without her.
-I try to do fun things that her and I would be doing today, but despite all my efforts to stay super positive, it always ends up being a day full of tears.
+I try to do fun things that her and I would be doing today, but despite all my efforts to stay super positive, it always ends up being a day with some tears.

 This year, I wanted to take all those emotions and put together a post that could hopefully help someone else who has lost a loved one and needs a lil’ pick me up.

 I know it is hard.
 I know you would do anything to hear their voice again and hug them one more time, BUT in my true Rainbow Brite fashion [my friend calls me that because I always try to find a bright side]…

 Here are the things I do regularly, to make dealing with the loss of a dear loved one easier, and in a way…inspiring.